Guide to U.S. Food Labeling Law

 In plain English, the Guide to U.S. Food Labeling Law explains food labeling law and provides expert advice on what food processors must do to comply with the regulations to avoid enforcement actions.
 Also included are sections on the history of food labeling laws, the role various governmental agencies play in enforcing the rules, and the special rules that pertain to the labeling of dietary supplements.

 Keep up with the latest requirements from the FDA and other federal agencies that regulate the way you label your products with a 12-month subscription to the Guide.
 Your subscription includes a two volume guide that will give you the most up-to-date FDA guidance and regulations on labeling.
-You will also receive a monthly newsletter that features legal analyses, court cases and enforcement actions that will help you achieve cost-effective compliance.
-Plus, timely manual updates and email alerts on breaking news.
+You will also receive newsletters and updates that feature legal analyses, court cases and enforcement actions that will help you achieve cost-effective compliance.

 The Guide helps you stay on top of issues like: